ihmeuw/cascade-at/docs/user/FitTutorial.rst

     session = Session(locations, parent_location, Path("fit0.db"))
     session.set_option(ode_step_size=1)

 Note the ``ode_step_size=1``.
-This is the step size for predict.
+This is the resolution with which predict integrates the function.
+It's generally good to have the input grid and step size be about the same size.
 We can play with this to understand how step size affects fit accuracy, because a Dismod-AT fit is built upon running predict over and over again during optimization.

 Prediction returns two sets of data, the data points requested and those that *could not be predicted* because they were associated with